shapeoko/Docs/content/helloworld.md

 ##Getting Set Up

 At this point, we should have a fully assembled machine, capable of making amazing things.
-BUT, first, we need make sure everything is in good working order.
-To achieve that, we're going to run a job, that we in the ShapeOko community call "Hello, World".
-When it's finished, it will look like this:
+BUT, first, we need to make sure everything is in good working order.
+To achieve that, we're going to run a job that we in the ShapeOko community call "Hello, World".
+When it's finished it will look like this:

 [![successful job](tPictures/so_2_helloworld_two_4.jpg)](Docs/content/tPictures/so_2_helloworld_two_16.jpg)